Mercedes Adaptive Damping System ADS Suspension

 What does ADS mean on a Mercedes-Benz?

 On vehicles equipped with an Adaptive Damping System in addition to Airmatic (automatic vehicle height adjustment), the driver can select the suspension stiffness (ride quality) at the push of a button.
-Mercedes with ADS has a button on the center console that allows them to select the stiffness of the suspension.
-Typically, you have three settings.
+Mercedes with ADS has a button on the center console that allows the driver to select the stiffness of the suspension.
+Typically, there are three settings.

 - Sport – Suspension becomes very stiff.